Co-authors: TJ Ryan and Justine Davies

 - Pre-existing medical conditions: Pre-existing conditions may be excluded unless you have arranged with the insurer to specifically include these under the policy.

 Travelling with a pre-exisiting medical condition?
-The below comparison table features 10 travel insurance products currently on offer in the market, that include hospital expenses under their policy and sorted for your convenience by lowest to highest overseas hospital cover.
+The below comparison table features 5 travel insurance products for couples currently on offer in the market, that include hospital expenses under their policy and sorted by Star Rating.

 Sports and Leisure Exclusions